I

 Last evening had shaken out to be an uncommonly besotted pursuit.

 It occurred to her that she might have become a very different person had a new daddy not come into the picture all those years ago.
 Sun in Sagittarius, Year of the Dragon.
 The picture had looked all right.
 A newborn weighing in at nearly 13 pounds surely was poised for a life of overachievement.
 That was the auspicious interpretation.
-A life of excess, the not so auspicious.
+A life of excess, the not-so-auspicious.

 Between her fifteenth and twenty-fifth years, excess was indeed the name of the game.
 When she looked at snapshots from that time period, she was unable to connect even the fingers that held the photographs to any atom of the smudgy, overweight slob they displayed — beer can resting between its legs, the remnants of a cigarette dangling from its lips.
 Being undone at so early an age had worn hard on her, turned her into something she never thought she could have become, despite all: a slovenly, pilfering whore.
 But it had been beyond her, truly out of her control — as though her heart had rotted and fallen into the depths of an acrid well.
 A cancer of the soul.